-OpenVMS usage: word\unsigned word (unsigned) type: access: read only mechanism: by reference
+OpenVMS usage: word\unsigned type: word (unsigned) access: read only mechanism: by reference

 Maximum record size for the output file.
 The mrs argument is the address of a word specifying this size.
 Following are acceptable values for each type of file: